Chelsea F.C.: Stadium

 When Stamford Bridge was redeveloped in the Bates era many additional features were added to the complex including two Millennium & Copthorne hotels, apartments, bars, restaurants, the Chelsea Megastore, and an interactive visitor attraction called Chelsea World of Sport.
 The intention was that these facilities would provide extra revenue to support the football side of the business, but they were less successful than hoped and before the Abramovich takeover in 2003 the debt taken on to finance them was a major burden on the club.
 Soon after the takeover a decision was taken to drop the "Chelsea Village" brand and refocus on Chelsea as a football club.
 However, the stadium is sometimes still referred to as part of "Chelsea Village" or "The Village".

 The Stamford Bridge freehold, the pitch, the turnstiles and Chelsea's naming rights are now owned by Chelsea Pitch Owners, a non-profit organisation in which fans are the shareholders.
 The CPO was created to ensure the stadium could never again be sold to developers.
 As a condition for using the Chelsea FC name, the club has to play its first team matches at Stamford Bridge, which means that if the club moves to a new stadium, they may have to change their name.

 Chelsea's training ground is located in Cobham, Surrey.
 Chelsea moved to Cobham in 2004.
 Their previous training ground in Harlington was taken over by QPR in 2005.
 The new training facilities in Cobham were completed in 2007.

-Stamford Bridge hosted the FA Cup Final from 1920 to 1922, has held ten FA Cup Semi-finals (most recently in 1978), ten FA Charity Shield matches (the last in 1970), and three England international matches, the last in 1932; it was also the venue for an unofficial Victory International in 1946.
-The 2013 UEFA Women's Champions League Final was played at Stamford Bridge as well.
+Stamford Bridge hosted the FA Cup final from 1920 to 1922, has held 10 FA Cup Semi-finals (most recently in 1978), ten FA Charity Shield matches (the last in 1970), and three England international matches, the last in 1932; it was the venue for an unofficial Victory International in 1946.
+The 2013 UEFA Women's Champions League final was played at Stamford Bridge as well.

-The stadium has also been used for a variety of other sports.
+The stadium has been used for a variety of other sports.
 In October 1905 it hosted a rugby union match between the All Blacks and Middlesex, and in 1914 hosted a baseball match between the touring New York Giants and the Chicago White Sox.
 It was the venue for a boxing match between world flyweight champion Jimmy Wilde and Joe Conn in 1918.
 The running track was used for dirt track racing between 1928 and 1932, greyhound racing from 1933 to 1968, and Midget car racing in 1948.
 In 1980, Stamford Bridge hosted the first international floodlit cricket match in the UK, between Essex and the West Indies.
-It was also the home stadium of the London Monarchs American Football team for the 1997 season.
+It was the home stadium of the London Monarchs American football team for the 1997 season.